aws-ia/cfn-abi-aws-reference-guide/README.md

 ## Things to know

 * For Pilot, the existing modules are expected to operate only in AWS Control Tower environments.
 Hence, the modules provided as part of ABI should be deployed only in the ***Home Region of AWS Control Tower***.
+* Follow the instructions in this link to enable trusted access for AWS CloudFormation StackSets with AWS Organizations via AWS CloudFormation StackSets console.
 * Granting write permissions to GitHub repository is disabled by ABP when you add external contributors.
 This is required by AWS Security.
 * For Pilot, the GitHub repositories remain private and GitHub IDs will be added manually.